adamrfisher/Estimated_COVID19_by_US_Zip_Code/README.md

 Estimated Covid-19 case and death counts as reported by the New York Times by County for the top Zip codes within the US

-Using daily data extraced from https://github.com/nytimes/covid-19-data I am taking the county level data and estimating case counts and death counts distributed by population concentration to the known zip codes among the counties where the NYT reports at least 1,000 cases on any day since Jan 21, 2020.
+Using daily data extraced from https://github.com/nytimes/covid-19-data I am taking the county level data and estimating case counts and death counts distributed by population concentration to the known Zip codes among the counties where the NYT reports cases since Jan 21, 2020.

 At a high level this captures data for over 30,000 Zip codes.